The Secret Life of Varicoceles

 Why Do Varicoceles Matter?

-Its role in male infertility actually dates back to the 1st century AD.
+Varicoceles’ role in male infertility actually dates back to the 1st century AD.
 Celsus, a Greek physician, described them in De Medicina: “The veins are swollen and twisted over the testicle, which becomes smaller than its fellow, in as much as nutrition has become defective.”
 In reality, 40% of men who are having trouble conceiving their first child will have a varicocele, a rate almost three times higher than in the general population.

 Away with Thee, Varicocele

-Fortunately, there are several ways to treat varicoceles and they work well to relieve the pain and improve semen quality.
-I typically spend an hour with the patient and an operating microscope and tie off all of the enlarged veins.
-This stops the reverse flow of blood; elegant, simple and safe.
-I do this a lot.
-In fact, varicocele is the single most correctable abnormality found among infertile men.
+Fortunately, there are several ways to treat varicoceles, and they work well to relieve the pain and improve semen quality.
+I typically spend an hour with the patient and an operating microscope, tying off all the enlarged veins.
+This stops the reverse flow of blood: elegant, simple and safe.